Applying for a Temporary Work (Short Stay Activity) Subclass 400 Visa?

 After your application has been lodged, the Department will assess your application and contact you (or your migration agent/immigration lawyer) regarding any further information that is required and whether your visa has been granted or refused.

 A thoroughly prepared, and complete application is critical to a quicker outcome and successful visa application.
-This can be achieved by engaging an experience immigration lawyer & registered migration agent.
+This can be achieved by engaging an experienced immigration lawyer & registered migration agent.

-The subclass 400 visa is generally granted for a period of three months however up to 6 months can be granted if there is a strong business case provided to the Department explaining why more time is required.
+The subclass 400 visa is generally granted for a period of three months.
+However, up to six months may be considered by the Department if a strong business case can be provided which explains the necessity for more time.